adrixo/ads-benchmark/CASE_STUDY.md

 # Limitations

-The inner empiric campaign in real life can vary so results are highly dependant on the knowledge of how that works
+- The inner empiric campaign in real life can vary over time so results are highly dependant on the knowledge of how that works
+- we assume conversions are immediate for the scope of this project